-A feature provided by the Azure portal, which produces a JSON representation of the application's identity configuration, used as a mechanism for updating its associated Application and ServicePrincipal entities.
-See Understanding the Azure Active Directory application manifest for more details.
+An application manifest is a feature that produces a JSON representation of the application's identity configuration, used as a mechanism for updating its associated Application and ServicePrincipal entities.
+See Understanding the Microsoft Entra application manifest for more details.

-When you register/update an application in the Azure portal, the portal creates/updates both an application object and a corresponding service principal object for that tenant.
+When you register/update an application, both an application object and a corresponding service principal object are created/updated for that tenant.
 The application object defines the application's identity configuration globally (across all tenants where it has access), providing a template from which its corresponding service principal object(s) are derived for use locally at run-time (in a specific tenant).

 For more information, see Application and Service Principal Objects.

-In order to allow an application to integrate with and delegate Identity and Access Management functions to Azure AD, it must be registered with an Azure AD tenant.
-When you register your application with Azure AD, you're providing an identity configuration for your application, allowing it to integrate with Azure AD and use features like:
+In order to allow an application to integrate with and delegate Identity and Access Management functions to Microsoft Entra ID, it must be registered with a Microsoft Entra tenant.
+When you register your application with Microsoft Entra ID, you're providing an identity configuration for your application, allowing it to integrate with Microsoft Entra ID and use features like:

-- Robust management of Single Sign-On using Azure AD Identity Management and OpenID Connect protocol implementation
+- Robust management of single sign-on using Microsoft Entra Identity Management and OpenID Connect protocol implementation

 - Brokered access to protected resources by client applications, via OAuth 2.0 authorization server

 - Consent framework for managing client access to protected resources, based on resource owner authorization.

 See Integrating applications with Microsoft Entra ID for more details.

 The act of challenging a party for legitimate credentials, providing the basis for creation of a security principal to be used for identity and access control.
 During an OAuth 2.0 authorization grant for example, the party authenticating is filling the role of either resource owner or client application, depending on the grant used.